MSc/PGDip/PGCert Business Psychology

 Each course provides students with a 'Guide for Line Managers', which they can use with their (prospective) employers to highlight the key lessons learned for their own business practice.

-MSc students take all the courses below; PG Diploma students take all the courses except the project; and PG Certificate students select four courses:
+MSc students take all courses; PG Diploma students take all the courses except the project; and PG Certificate students select any four courses.

 Students may also take individual courses on a continuing professional development basis.

 Completion of a lower qualification leads to course credit for higher qualifications.

 Assessment is by coursework and examination, which focuses throughout on how the lessons learned apply to your own business practice.

 - Students are provided with full text teaching materials.
 The teaching and assessment in each module ask students, in effect, to consider how the material relates to their own business practice.
 The MSc project also gives students the opportunity to use the literature to devise a set of policies and procedures that will enhance a particular areas of their business practice.

 - Why do this rather than a management MSc?
 Business is about people, namely designing products that people can use safely and which appeal to people, encouraging people to buy products, and managing people.
 Business psychology helps you to understand the 'people' aspects of business, and so is relevant to anyone involved in management, product design, or sales.